ssgreg/journald/README.md

 Package `journald` offers Go implementation of systemd Journal's native API for logging.
 Key features are:

 * based on a connect-less socket
-* work with messages of any size
+* work with messages of any size and type
 * client can use any number of separate connections

 ## Example